Collaboration

 According to one study, the average employee spends 4.1 hours a day checking their email.
 Shockingly that means employees spend more than 50% of their available productive time reading, writing, and managing emails.

-Businesses spend more than 17 hours a week clarifying communication.
+17 hours a week is spent clarifying communication.

 In an average workplace with 100 employees, professionals spend 17 hours a week clarifying their communications.
 Note the wording here—“clarifying” implies that the communication has already taken place, but additional communication was necessary to correct some flaw in the original message.